TangentFoxy/Pop.Box/README.md

 local window = pop.window():align("center"):setTitle("Welcome!")
 window:addChild(pop.text("Welcome to Pop.Box()!"))
 ```

+**Note**: Due to this being so early in development...the above example doesn't
+actually work as expected. `window` is a very new element.

 For more examples, see the code in `demo`.
 For documentation, see `docs`.